 At the same time, they take effective actions on marketing through advertisements and public spots to raise public awareness, as well as incentives to nudge users towards the decarbonized choices.

-x.1.4 Post-conditions
+5.8.4 Post-conditions

 Alice’s choice and experience is noticed by her friends, relatives and co-workers, making them also think about making similar choices.
 This awareness and preference propagate, with an increase in demand for such plans.